kindelia-archive/Kindelia/README.md

 The bond above can be used by Bob to send cat tokens via ECDSA authentication.
 That bond **is** Bob's account.
 If Bob wished to, he could add more features and different signature schemes to his account.

-This is very flexible and powerful, because it allows users to limit what their accounts can do, to choose what tokens they'll use to pay miner fees, and to choose their own authentication methods.
-While most crypto-currencies would be destroyed by sufficiently powerful quantum computers, in Litereum, users can simply opt to use quantum-resistant signatures.

 ## Transactions